alexirpan/alexirpan.github.io/_posts/2019-01-28-alphastar.markdown

 * Agent architecture is 3 LSTMs, one for attention on location to look, one for outcome prediction, and a 3rd for deciding what to build / upgrade.
 Check blog post it mentions pointer nets / self-attention
-* Early game acts with about 200 APM
-** Pro players have more but this is because they are practicing keeping their fingers moving fast to prep for latr parts of the game
 * 16 TPUs per agent (estimate equivalent to 50 GPUs)
 * Not sure how many agents are in each population, a guess of about 30 leads to about 1500 GPUs as equivalent?